-Volleyball / Basketball Developmental League Guidelines

-(as approved by MCSAA Directorship)
+Volleyball / Basketball Developmental League Guidelines (as approved by MCSAA Directorship)

-- 1. MCSAA Constitution to govern developmental league (i.e. eligibility, bylaws, supervision, etc.) - 2.
-Declaration of a developmental team must be made at sport specific Convenorship meeting. - 2.1.
+- 1. MCSAA Constitution to govern developmental league (i.e. eligibility, by-laws, supervision, etc.) - 2.
+Declaration of developmental teams must be made at the sport specific meetings. - 2.1.
 Declaration of teams to be divided as mainly Grade 6/7 or Grade 7/8 at the Basketball meeting.
-If possible, the Convenor can attempt to have better match ups with age groupings. - 2.2.
-Declaration scores will be e-mailed in but not recorded online. - 3.
-All participating teams in developmental league to meet and appoint a Convenor. - 4.
-League schedule will consist of a 6 game schedule.
-Games will be scheduled on Tuesday's and Thursday's. - 5.
-Games will be scheduled on Tuesdays. - 6.
+If possible, the Convenor can attempt to have better match ups with age groupings. - 3.
+League schedule will consist of a 6-game schedule.
+Games will be scheduled on Tuesday's and Thursday's. - 4.
 Minimum requirement of 4 teams.
-If less than 4 teams, no league will be organized. - 7.
-No score sheets faxed in, or records kept by Convenor. - 8.
-There will be a season ending, final tournament. - 9.
-Home schools to supply and pay for officials. - 10.
-MCSAA By-Law changes for: - 10.1.
-Volleyball - 10.1.1.
-Triple Ball rules apply. - 10.1.2.
-Underhand serve only. - 10.1.3.
-Coaches may decide whether to play six players for an entire set or rotate their team through.
+If less than 4 teams, no league will be organized. - 5.
+No score sheets faxed in, or records kept by Convenor. - 6.
+There can be a season ending, final tournament for any schools willing to host. - 7.
+MCSAA By-Law changes for: - 7.1.
+Volleyball - 7.1.1.
+Triple Ball rules apply. - 7.1.2.
+Underhand serve only. - 7.1.3.
+Coaches may decide whether to play six players for an entire set or rotate their team through. - 7.2.
+Basketball - 7.2.1.
+No full court press. - 7.2.2.
+No zone defence. - 7.2.3.
+Substitutions every 5 minutes (all game). - 7.2.4.
+Games are 4 -10-minute quarters, running time.
+The clock will stop for all personal fouls and free throws, as well as the last two minutes of the fourth quarter. - 7.2.5.

-10.2.
-Basketball

-- 10.2.1.
-No full court press. - 10.2.2.
-No zone defence. - 10.2.3.
-Substitutions every 5 minutes (all game). - 10.2.4.
-Games are 4 -10 minute quarters, running time.
-The clock will stop for all personal fouls and free throws, as well as the last two minutes of the fourth quarter.

-10.2.5.
 Developmental League games will use a Developmental Free Throw Line measured two feet in from the Free Throw Line.